These 9 Free TV Apps Let You Watch Your Favorite Shows — Without the Bill

 While there are thousands of free streams, Twitch also features premium features for a monthly subscription.
 Twitch apps are compatible with PCs, iOS and Android devices, game consoles, Chromecast and Fire TV.
 While Twitch is popular with children, parents should beware: Twitch streams are somewhat unregulated and can sometimes contain adult language or content.

-Most of them are not exactly premium content, but there are still plenty of full-length films, documentary series and curated channels that provide cost-free entertainment for the whole family.
+Most of those videos are not exactly premium content, but there are still plenty of full-length films, documentary series and curated channels that provide cost-free entertainment for the whole family.

 With so many free streaming options out there, it’s easier than ever to cut the cord and save big.
 Whether you’re looking to keep up with the news, find a good movie for date night or entertain your kids with educational content, a streaming service exists to ensure you can do so without paying a dime.
 Try them out and see which works best for you.